Aagam0812/AI/Assignment1/Part F/README.md

 - `utils.py`: Includes utility functions for various mathematical operations.
 - `test_utils.py`: Contains unit tests for the utility functions.
 - `README.md`: This file, providing an overview of the project.
+- `Images/`: Folder containing screenshots of the 10 use cases.

 ## 💡 Use Cases Demonstrated